TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 	- This project does do this, though it is necessary to chain the parameters down through the components, which means the summaries are lost.
 	There is probably a better way of doing this.
 It may be with cascading.
 It maybe with inheritance rather than interfaces.

+# Things to try in the project to gain familiarity
+- replace the li links with a blazor component that takes class the href or two one for mvc and blazor